Photo: "Turmeric rhizome harvest" by Forest and Kim Starr

 Perennial · Zingiberaceae

 Culinary turmeric is grown for bright orange rhizomes rather than seeds, giving gardeners fresh turmeric that is more floral and juicy than dried store spice.
-It likes a long hot season and partial shade, so in zones 5–7 it is mainly a container crop started indoors well before summer.
-Key facts: 240–300 days to maturity, 4+ hours of sun, 12–18 " spacing.
+It likes a long hot season and partial shade, so in zones 5 to 7 it is mainly a container crop started indoors well before summer.
+Key facts: 240–300 days to maturity from rhizome, 4+ hours of sun, 12–18" spacing.
 Container-friendly (minimum 7-gallon pot).

 Overview